matkoniecz/illegal-use-of-OpenStreetMap/MAPS.ME/MAPS.ME.md

 ## Typical MAPS.ME interface using OpenStreetMap data

 Note that OpenStreetMap is not presented as a source.
-This is done despite misleading "MAPS.ME" attribution in bottom right corner.
-It is at best misleading.
-Note also that MAPS.ME is allowed to use OpenStreetMap data for free (like everybody else) but is required to include a clearly visible attribution (like everybody else).
+Instead there is a misleading "MAPS.ME" attribution in bottom right corner.
+MAPS.ME is allowed to use OpenStreetMap data for free (like everybody else) but is required to include a clearly visible attribution (like everybody else).

 ![MAPS.ME_application_missing_attribution_misleading_one_present_screenshot_2019-09-09-17-44-05.png](MAPS.ME_application_missing_attribution_misleading_one_present_screenshot_2019-09-09-17-44-05.png)